Skip to main content

 <uses-permission android:name="android.permission.POST_NOTIFICATIONS" />

-On Android 10+ (API level 29+), you also need to request ACCESS_BACKGROUND_LOCATION explicitly at runtime.
-Make sure to handle this in your app's permission request flow.
+On Android 10+ (API level 29+), request ACCESS_BACKGROUND_LOCATION explicitly at runtime in your app's permission request flow.

-You can find a sample implementation of a foreground service in the Recorder in Background example.
+Find a sample implementation in the Recorder in Background example.

 final dataSource = DataSource.createLiveDataSource();